Dev-Path/briefcase/_posts/2021-08-24-git-and-github.md

 I'm not gonna walk you through how to use git and github, that'd be reinventing the wheel.
 Instead I'm gonna point you in a very good direction.
 It happens Github has a learning lab that can walk you through how to use the technology - I found this out later after struggling many times to find a a good and hands-on resource that could really help me master git and github.

+Learn more about git and github with hands-on practice [here](https://lab.github.com/githubtraining/first-week-on-github)